josquin-research-project/jrp-scores/README.md

 prefixed by ```jrp://```.
 To download from the kernScores website, the prefix is ```humdrum://``` or ```h://``` for short.
-KernScores access requires the exact file name (catalog number, title, file extension), while JRP access requires only the catalog number:
+KernScores access requires the exact file name (catalog number, title, file extension), while JRP access requires only the catalog number.

 Examples: